 About The Project

-NEI’s project involves the advanced development and construction of an industrial oil shale processing plants in southern Israel for the production of oil, electricity, ash products and fine chemicals, and as an environmental solution for the landfilling of non-biodegradable plastic waste.
+Northwood’s project involves the advanced development and construction of the industrial oil shale & plastic waste processing plants for production of oil, electricity, ash products and fine chemicals, and as an environmental solution for the landfilling of non-biodegradable plastic waste.

-- NEI holds an oil shale license ( 2,961,000 m2 ), where the oil shale is overlying a phosphate deposit.
+- Northwood holds an oil shale license ( 2,961,000 m2 ), where the oil shale is overlying a phosphate deposit.